machengcheng2016/Subspace-Prompt-Learning/README.md

 }
 ```

+## Acknowledgements
+* This repo is based on [CoOp](https://github.com/KaiyangZhou/CoOp) and [Dassl.pytorch](https://github.com/KaiyangZhou/Dassl.pytorch).
+* Thanks to [DLDR](https://github.com/nblt/DLDR) repo (see reference [33] in our paper).
+We borrow many lines of code from it.

+## Contact
-Feel free to contact me via machengcheng2016@gmail.com if you have any problems.
+Feel free to contact me via machengcheng2016@gmail.com if you have any problems about our paper or codes.